Biowaste is organic decomposing waste:

 - Let juices and other liquids (not oil) run into the drain.
 If possible, allow wet waste to dry for a while before putting it in the biowaste bag.

-- You can place strips of egg carton, kitchen towels, or newspapers at the bottom of the biowaste bag to soak up excess moisture.
+- You can place egg carton, kitchen towels, or newspapers at the bottom of the biowaste bag to soak up excess moisture.
 Also try to place egg carton in the bottom of the container under the bag for better ventilation.

 - Change the bag after 2–3 days.